11 Oct Yeast extract may boost brain function

 Researchers from the University of York in the U.K. found that adults who ate a teaspoon of Marmite every day experienced a reduced response to visual stimuli, which is an indicator of increased levels of gamma-aminobutyric acid (GABA) in the brain.

-GABA is a neurotransmitter responsible for inhibiting the excitability of brain cells, helping to restore the optimal balance of neuronal activity required for healthy brain functioning.
+GABA is a neurotransmitter responsible for inhibiting the excitability of brain cells.
+It helps to restore the optimal balance of neuronal activity required for healthy brain functioning.
 Put simply, GABA “calms” the brain.

-Previous studies have associated low GABA levels with an increased risk of numerous neurological and mental health disorders, including anxiety, depression, autism, and epilepsy.
+Previous studies have associated low GABA levels with an increased risk of numerous neurological and mental health disorders.
+It includes anxiety, depression, autism, and epilepsy.
 As a result, researchers have been investigating ways to boost GABA levels in the brain.

 The new study – recently published in the Journal of Psychopharmacology – suggests that dietary modulation may be one way to reach this feat.